python-ffmpegio/python-ffmpegio/docsrc/adv-args.rst

 Specification of FFmpeg Argument dict :code:`ffmpeg_args`
 =========================================================

-FFmpeg command can be invoked directly with :py:func:`ffmpegio.ffmpeg.run` or :py:func:`ffmpegio.ffmpeg.run_sync` functions.
-Both of these functions support the full assortment of FFmpeg command line option arguments, which can be specified via :code:`ffmpeg_args`, a plain dict object.
+FFmpeg command can be invoked directly with :py:func:`ffmpegio.ffmpegprocess.run` or :py:class:`ffmpegio.ffmpegprocess.Popen` (see :ref:`the reference page <adv_ffmpeg>` for the details).
+Both of them fully support the FFmpeg command line option arguments, which can be specified via  as :py:mod:`subprocess` via :code:`ffmpeg_args` argument, which may be supplied as a string or a list of strings to be compatible with :py:mod:`subprocess` in a plain dict object.

 The FFmpeg command line options structure: